 Jesus is the Prince of Peace.
 He told His followers that those who live by the sword, will die by the sword.
 He told us to turn the other cheek, and to love our enemies and pray for those who are hostile towards us.

 Because they’re created in His beautiful, amazing, valuable image.

 Yet, the culture that I’ve grown up in and been ok with all my life makes games, jokes, and all types of entertainment out of that stuff.

-I mean, Star Wars literally has “War” in the name.
+I mean, I love Star Wars, but that literally has the word “War” in its name.

 Yet, Jesus came to put an end to war.

 There’s a line in the book which I almost cried when I read… I’ve shown it to half a dozen people, and it hits my heart every time I read it.
 It goes:

 “Transformation requires hope—and hope changes the one who hopes.